How to buy a property in Dubai: A comprehensive guide

 Want to know how to buy a house in Dubai?
 In the last 12 months, AED 135.2 billion worth of sale transactions for villas in Dubai were recorded, which shows that the investors have strong confidence in the market.

 What does off-plan property mean and is it a good investment?
 The process for varies slightly.
-Either way, real estate investment is a substantial financial commitment and it pays to weigh the pros and cons of buying property in Dubai before taking the plunge.
+Either way, real estate investment is a substantial financial commitment.
+And its essential to be aware of the things to consider when buying property in Dubai to help you make an informed decision.

 Foreigners can also invest in usufruct properties in the UAE.
 Discover our comprehensive guide to usufruct agreements and learn everything you need to know about this unique investment opportunity.